shyamPindoria/Jupiter-Demo-GoogleCardboard/README.md

 # Jupiter-Demo-GoogleCardboard
-A demonstration of an in-line thin film coating machine using virtual reality made with Unity3D.
+A Google Cardboard version of the Jupiter Demonstration VR app.